usnistgov/FIPS201/_FIPS201/frontend.md

 3. credential elements used by the card to prove the identity of the cardholder to an external entity (CTE authentication) such as a host computer system.

-The PIN falls into the first category, the PIV Card Application Administration Key into the second category, and the biometric data records, symmetric keys, and asymmetric keys into the third.
+The PIN falls into the first category, the PIV Card Application administration key into the second category, and the biometric data records, symmetric keys, and asymmetric keys into the third.
 The fingerprint biometric templates for on-card one-to-one comparison fall into the first and third categories.